The History of World Malaria Day

 In May 2007 the 60th session of the WHA (World Health Assembly) established the World Malaria Day as an international observance commemorated every April 25 to recognize global efforts for malaria control.

-Prior to the establishment of World Malaria Day, every April 25 since 2001 Africa Malaria Day was being held.
+Prior to the establishment of World Malaria Day, every April 25 since 2001, Africa Malaria Day was held.
 This particular event was initiated after the Abuja Declaration.
-The declaration was signed by 44 countries that are malaria-endemic.
+The declaration was signed by 44 countries that are prone to malaria endemics.